To increase Blogger AdSense RPM (Revenue Per Mille, or revenue per thousand impressions), follow these proven strategies:

 FAQ’s

-Why is my AdSense RPM low, and how can I improve it?
+Why is my AdSense RPM low, and how can I increase it?

-AdSense RPM can be low due to factors like low CPC (Cost Per Click) keywords, poor ad placement, low-quality traffic, or slow website speed.
-To improve it, focus on high-quality content, strategic ad placement, targeting high-paying keywords, and optimizing your website’s speed and user experience.
+Low AdSense RPM is often caused by factors such as low CPC keywords, poor ad placement, low-quality or untargeted traffic, and slow website performance.
+To boost RPM, focus on producing valuable content, placing ads strategically, targeting higher-paying keywords, and optimizing your site speed and user experience for better engagement.

-Which ad formats and sizes generate the highest RPM?
+Which ad formats and sizes typically deliver higher RPM?

-Larger ad sizes like 336×280, 300×600, and 728×90 often perform well.
-Responsive and in-content ads also tend to have higher engagement.
-Experimenting with different formats, like display ads, link units, and native ads, can help identify the most profitable combination for your blog.
+Larger ad units such as 336×280, 300×600, and 728×90 often yield better performance.
+Responsive ads that adapt to screen sizes and in-content placements also tend to generate higher engagement.
+Testing various formats—including display, link units, and native ads—can help you identify the most effective mix for your audience.

 Conclusion